digininja/burp_collab_scripts/README.md

 This script is my attempt to automate renewing my Burp Collaborator certificate with Let's Encrypt.
 I'm using DNS TXT records which Collaborator itself is serving so the script takes the tokens passed by Let's Encrypt, updates the Collaborator config file, restarts it, then tells certbot to go ahead and do the renewal.

-This process assumes you are using my start up scripts covered above as the everything is automated once things are in place.
+This process assumes you are using my start up scripts covered above as everything is automated once things are in place.

 For this script to work, you need to have already setup Collaborator and have running a TLS server, there are plenty of guides for this, including the official one from [PortSwigger](https://portswigger.net/burp/documentation/collaborator/server/private).

-I have two entries that need to go into the certificate, one for the domain itself, and one for a wildcard for the domain, this requires two TXT DNS records.
+I have two entries that need to go into the certificate SAN fields, one for the domain itself, and one for a wildcard for the domain, this requires two TXT DNS records.
 From what I've been able to understand from the certbot process, the bot requests a challenge from LE and then calls the hook script with that challenge, the script has to then do something with the challenge, in our case update the Collaborator config file, and then return control to certbot.
 Certbot then requests the second challenge and passes that to the script which updates the config for a second time.
 Once both challenges are in place, Collaborator needs to be restarted for the changes to take affect.
 After all of this, we can return control to certbot and let it tell LE we are ready to respond.

 Because of this two step process of updating the config file, I've chosen to start with a template config file based on my working file, I copy that to an intermediate file containing the first challenge, and then copy that over the running config once it gets the second challenge.